extraordinaryroute/extraordinaryroute.github.io/_posts/2017-08-26-uranostind.md

 ![Uranostind_map](/assets/images/uranostind/uranostind_map.jpg){:class="img-responsive"}

 Situated in the south of Jotunheimen, Uranostind is a good-looking ridge running S-N with a peak at 2107m, and more or less 900m of ascent.
 I wasn't entirely sure how hard the climbing might be so we took enough gear and ropes to pitch it if necessary, but I hoped we'd be able to move together for speed.
-Angela had climbed a little in this manner before but June hadn't, but as they're both better climbers than me I was pretty sure they would find it very steady.
+Angela had climbed a little in this manner before but June hadn't, but as they both climb slightly harder grades than me I was pretty sure they would find it very steady.

 ![Uranostind](/assets/images/uranostind/uranos2.JPG){:class="img-responsive"}